The History of Ketchup

 Where is the tomato, you might wonder?
 American horticulturist James Mease created the first known recipe for tomato ketchup in 1812.
 His version of sauce included brandy but lacked regular vinegar and sugar.
 Soon, many tomato-based ketchup recipes appeared in Europe and the USA.
 Yet, many of them contained previous additions, like oysters or anchovies.

 Henry J. Heinz started to produce ketchup in 1876.
 Heinz chose very ripe red tomatoes for his recipe, which contained more pectin than fresh ones.
 Pectin is a natural preservative that freed ketchup from additional chemicals to enlarge the expiration date.
-Plus, Heinz’s ketchup got much more vinegar and sugar.
+Plus, Heinz’s version got much more vinegar and sugar.
 This ketchup, free of chemical preservatives, quickly gained praise all over the States and Europe.
 In 1905 the company sold 5 million bottles of the sauce.